 Following each in-person meeting of the Board, an "in camera" session is held at which non-management directors are in attendance as provided in our Corporate Governance Principles.
 In addition, an in camera session is usually held following each in-person Committee meeting.
-In 2018, there was an in camera session after every Board and Committee meeting, with the exception of one Committee telephone meeting.
+In 2019, there was an in camera session after every in-person Board and Committee meeting.
 Neither Mr. Floren nor any other member of management attends any Board or Committee in camera sessions.